-Live video marketing has become a must-do trend in the digital marketing community.
-Thanks to Snapchat, Facebook Live and other competing social media that connect users to brands in real-time, there’s been a surge in content creation that boosts social presence and builds brand loyalty while live streaming.
+Livestreaming video marketing has become a must-do trend in the digital marketing community.
+Thanks to Snapchat, Facebook Live and other competing social media that connect users to brands in real-time, there’s been a surge in content creation that boosts social presence and builds brand loyalty while livestreaming.

-It’s a no-brainer because from what I’ve seen these companies seem to give more exposure to live streams.
+It’s a no-brainer because from what I’ve seen these companies seem to give more exposure to livestreams.
 They want live video to be seen as effective.
-I believe they want to use it to ensure deeper involvement from brands who may pay more for their streams to be seen down the line.
+I believe they want to use it to ensure deeper involvement from brands.
+Many of them may pay more for their streams to be seen down the line.
 It’s all part of being profitable and making shareholders happy right?

-One of the most valuable byproducts of livestreaming is that it bridges the gap between clients and brands and allows for a much more intimate interaction.
+One of the most valuable byproducts of livestreaming is that it bridges the gap between clients and brands.
+It allows for a much more intimate interaction.
 In essence, it’s a video marketing strategy that brings us back to a time when we could physically and emotionally interact with other people who represented the brand we were crazy about.

-In this day and age, however, thanks to our incredible technological landscape, it can be easy to feel out of touch with others, and more so with the brands we love.
-As the retail business declines and online shopping grows, marketers are embracing and adapting to new digital marketing strategies — like livestreaming — to keep their products and services competitive, while also ensuring they remain ever-present in the lives of consumers.
+In this day and age, however, thanks to our incredible technological landscape, it’s easy to feel out of touch with others.
+This may especially be the case with brands we love.
+As the retail business declines and online shopping grows, marketers are embracing and adapting to new digital marketing strategies like livestreaming. -This keeps their products and services competitive, while also ensuring they remain ever-present in the lives of consumers.